Last Updated: August 30, 2022

 Step 2.
 Ensure you have the proper equipment.

 Of course, it would be ideal if you are starting with all-new polishing equipment.
-The precision of polishing equipment dimensions (both the fixturing as well as the machine itself) play a vital role in determining your process capabilities.
+The precision of polishing equipment dimensions (both the fixturing as well as the machine itself) plays a vital role in determining your process capabilities.
 Properly maintained polishing machines should last for decades, so be sure to follow the manufacturer’s maintenance recommendations.

 Polishing fixtures wear out more quickly depending, of course, on the amount of use.
 If you follow the recommendations below and still find it impossible to get acceptable results (particularly in Apex Offset), it’s very possible you may need to procure new fixtures.